hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/029_appendix.md

 प्रत्याहाराच्च संसर्गान्ध्यानेनानीश्वरान् गुणान् ॥

-"After practicing the postures as desired, according to rules, then, O Gârgi, the man who has conquered the posture will practice Prânâyâma.
+"After practicing the postures as desired, according to rules, then, O Gārgi, the man who has conquered the posture will practice Prānāyāma.

-"Seated in an easy posture, on a (deer or tiger) skin, placed on Kusha grass, worshipping Ganapati with fruits and sweetmeats, placing the right palm on the left, holding the throat and head in the same line, the lips closed and firm, facing the east or the north, the eyes fixed on the tip of the nose, avoiding too much food or fasting, the Nâdis should be purified, without which the practice will be fruitless.
+"Seated in an easy posture, on a (deer or tiger) skin, placed on Kusha grass, worshipping Ganapati with fruits and sweetmeats, placing the right palm on the left, holding the throat and head in the same line, the lips closed and firm, facing the east or the north, the eyes fixed on the tip of the nose, avoiding too much food or fasting, the Nādis should be purified, without which the practice will be fruitless.
-Thinking of the (seed-word) "Hum," at the junction of Pingalâ and Idâ (the right and the left nostrils), the Ida should be filled with external air in twelve Mâtrâs (seconds); then the Yogi meditates on fire in the same place with the word "Rung," and while meditating thus, slowly ejects the air through the Pingala (right nostril).
+Thinking of the (seed-word) "Hum," at the junction of Pingalā and Idā (the right and the left nostrils), the Ida should be filled with external air in twelve Mātrās (seconds); then the Yogi meditates on fire in the same place with the word "Rung," and while meditating thus, slowly ejects the air through the Pingala (right nostril).
 Again filling in through the Pingala the air should be slowly ejected through the Ida,